Sternal exploration or closure

 You will likely spend at least a few days in the hospital.
-After that, you will either:
+After that, you will either go:

-- Go home and follow up with your surgeon.
+- Home and follow up with your surgeon.
 Nurses may come to your home to help with care.

-At either place, you will receive antibiotics for 4 to 6 weeks in your veins (IV).
+At either place, you may receive antibiotics for several weeks in your veins (IV) or by mouth.